camdoherty/PS-sysmon-html/README.md

 ## Description

-This script, `WinHealthReportHTML.ps1`, gathers critical system metrics and presents them in a clean, color-coded HTML dashboard.
-Instead of manually checking Event Viewer, services, and performance counters, you can run this single script to generate a complete snapshot.
-The report is designed to draw your attention to potential issues (like low disk space or stopped services) using visual cues.
+`WinHealthReportHTML.ps1`, gathers critical system metrics and presents them in a clean, color-coded HTML dashboard.
+Instead of manually checking Event Viewer, services, and performance counters, you can run this script to generate a complete system health snapshot.

 A key feature is the linked error report.
 If system errors are found, the main report provides a clickable link to a separate HTML page containing the full details of each error, keeping the main dashboard tidy while providing deep-dive information when needed.